 Trustee since February 2018

-Belinda is a qualified Executive and Non-Executive Director with extensive international experience in sustainability and climate change strategy across a wide range of sectors from agri-commodities, fisheries, natural resources and energy and water utilities through the supply chain to consumer goods and retail.
+Belinda is a Chief Executive and Non-Executive Director with extensive international experience in sustainability and climate change strategy across a wide range of sectors from agri-commodities, fisheries, natural resources and energy and water utilities through the supply chain to consumer goods and retail.

 Belinda founded and is managing director if sustainability strategy consultancy, Decarbonize Ltd. She currently serves as a [Trustee of the National Biodiversity Network Trust, and] Non-Executive Director on the Boards of the National Centre for Atmospheric Sciences, Marine Management Organisation and the London Pension Funds Authority.
 Previously she represented Retailers on the boards of the Roundtables for Sustainable Palm Oil and Responsible Soy associations.
 She holds a Diploma in Company Directorship and an MBA.

-Passionate about the natural environment, Belinda volunteers for Hampshire & Isle of Wight Wildlife Trust, checking on the well-being of conservation grazing cattle on a site of special scientific interest.
+Passionate about the natural environment, Belinda volunteers for Hampshire & Isle of Wight Wildlife Trust, checking on conservation grazing cattle on a site of special scientific interest.